Rak-r/OpenPodCar_V2/README.md

 GZ -> ROS is created for  `LaserScan` and `RGBD` based simulated sensor data which is coming from gazebo sensor system plugin, `/model/podcar/odometry` topic consists of ground-truth odometry data from Gazebo.

-### Usage

-#### If you want to launch the PodCar with Lidar enabled, run the below launch file:

-* Launch without Rviz : `ros2 launch pod2_decsription pod2_description_Lidar.launch.py scan_node:=true rgbd_node:=false`

-* Launch along with Rviz: `ros2 launch pod2_description pod2_description.launch.py rviz:=true scan_node:=true rgbd_node:=false`

-This launch will launch the simulation in gazebo and don't forget to turn on the play pause button to run the simulation.

-To view the active topics in ros2, use `ros2 topic list -t` in the terminal window.

-To view active topics in gazebo, use `gz topic -l` in the terminal window.

-#### If you want to run the simulation with depth camera enabled, run the below launch file.

-* Launch without Rviz : `ros2 launch pod2_decsription pod2_description.launch.py scan_node:=false`

-#### If you want to launch the PodCar with depth camera enabled, run the below launch file:

-* Launch without Rviz : `ros2 launch pod2_decsription pod2_description_Depth.launch.py scan_node:=false rgbd_node:=true`

-* Launch along with Rviz: `ros2 launch pod2_description pod2_description_Depth.launch.py rviz:=true scan_node:=false rgbd_node:=true`

-This launch will launch the simulation in gazebo and don't forget to turn on the play pause button to run the simulation.
-To view the active topics in ros2, use `ros2 topic list -t` in the terminal window.
-To view active topics in gazebo, use `gz topic -l` in the terminal window.

-### Scripts
+#### Scripts

-This directory in `pod2_description` package consists of intermediate nodes which are used to convert the incoming messages over te topics `/model/podcar/odometry`, `/lidar_scan` to publish on Wall time.
-This approach is employed to avoid the time realetd issues, tf errors and with an assumption that the simulation and the physical vehicle should work on same time.

-This directory in `pod2_description` package consists of intermediate nodes which are used to convert the incoming messages over te topics `/model/podcar/odometry`, `/lidar_scan`, `rgbd_camera/depth` to publish on Wall time.
+This directory in `pod2_description` package consists of intermediate nodes which are used to convert the incoming messages over te topics `/model/podcar/odometry` , LiDAR and RGBD sensor based topics to publish on Wall time.
 This approach is employed to avoid the time realetd issues, tf errors and with an assumption that the simulation and the physical vehicle should work on same time.

 1. `odometry_wall_time.py` handles the ground truth odometry `/model/podcar/odometry` topic from GZ and publishes to ROS2 topic `/odom` with changing the time stamp to wall time.